Doing Actions

 - Hover over an element.

-- Select an option in an element.
+- Select an option in a dropdown element.

-- Type text into an element and press the keyboard keys.
+- Type text into an element.

 Tailoring instructions for Alumnium takes some time and experimentation and you can achieve the best results by following the guidelines listed below.